Andasol solar power station: Description

-Andasol is the first parabolic trough power plant in Europe, and Andasol 1 went online in March 2009.
+Andasol consists of three projects: Andasol-1 (completed 2008), Andasol-2 (completed 2009) and Andasol-3 (completed 2011).
+Each project generates approximately 165 GW-h each per year (a total of 495 GW-h for all three combined), with a gross electricity output of 50 MWe and 49.9 MWe net.
+This gives the plant a combined power output of 150 MWe.
+The collectors installed have a combined surface area of 51 hectares; it occupies about 200 ha of land.
+Andasol is the first parabolic trough power plant in Europe.
 Because of the high altitude (1,100 m) and the semi-arid climate, the site has exceptionally high annual direct insolation of 2,200 kWh/m2 per year.
-Each plant has a gross electricity output of 50 megawatts (MWe) and 49.9 MWe net, producing around 165 gigawatt-hours (GW·h) per year.
-The collectors installed have a combined surface area of 51 hectares (equal to 70 soccer fields); it occupies about 200 ha of land.

 Andasol has a thermal storage system which absorbs part of the heat produced in the solar field during the day.
 This heat is then stored in a molten salt mixture of 60% sodium nitrate and 40% potassium nitrate.
 This process almost doubles the number of operational hours at the solar thermal power plant per year.
 Each unit fully loaded storage system holds 1,010 MW·ht of heat, enough to run the turbine and produce electricity for about 7.5 hours at full-load, in case of overcast skies or after sunset.
 The heat reservoirs each consist of two tanks measuring 14 m in height and 36 m in diameter and containing molten salt.
 Andasol 1 is able to supply environmentally friendly solar electricity for up to 200,000 people.

-Andasol consists of 3 projects: Andasol-1 (completed 2008), Andasol-2 (completed 2009) and Andasol-3 (completed 2011).
-Each project generates approximately 165 GW-h each per year (a total of 495 GW-h for all three combined).
-The total cost of building the three projects was estimated to €900 million.
+The total cost of building the three projects was estimated at €900 million.